drago1520/simple-payload-starter/README.md

 - **Simplify the structure**: Cleaner folder organization that clearly separates Payload-specific code from the rest of the application
 - **Remove unnecessary bloat**: Eliminated forms and other complex features that aren't needed for many projects
 - **Improve organization**: Better folder structure to make development more intuitive
-- **Support Turbopack**: Works with Turbopack when using npm instead of pnpm
+- **Support Turbopack**: Works with Turbopack
 - **Maintain core functionality**: Still includes posts, dynamic pages with blocks, live preview, and useful utilities

+> Note: You might need to use npm instead of pnpm to make Turbopack work.

 ## Key Features